MDAnalysis/UserGuide/doc/source/testing.rst

 Tests for analysis classes and functions should at a minimum perform regression tests, i.e., run on input and compare to values generated when the code was added so that we know when the output changes in the future.
 (Even better are tests that test for absolute correctness of results, but regression tests are the minimum requirement.)

-Any code in MDAnalysis.analysis that does not have substantial testing (at least 70% coverage) will be moved to a special ``MDAnalysis.analysis.legacy`` module by release 1.0.0.
+Any code in :mod:`MDAnalysis.analysis` that does not have substantial testing (at least 70% coverage) will be moved to a special :mod:`MDAnalysis.analysis.legacy` module by release 1.0.0.
 This legacy module will come with its own warning that this is essentially unmaintained functionality, that is still provided because there is no alternative.
-Legacy packages that receive sufficient upgrades in testing can come back to the normal ``MDAnalysis.analysis`` name space.
+Legacy packages that receive sufficient upgrades in testing can come back to the normal :mod:`MDAnalysis.analysis` name space.

 No consensus has emerged yet how to best test visualization code.
 At least minimal tests that run the code are typically requested.